nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/index.md

 A Scala client used to interact with Preservica

-This library provides four clients.
+This library provides five clients.

 An @ref:[entity client](entity/usage/index.md) with methods to create, get and update entities in Preservica.